avierath/aiforhistory/components/texts/glossary/language-corpus.md

 ---
-term_id: iiif-manifest
+term_id: language-corpus
-title: "IIIF Manifest"
+title: "Language Corpus"
-related_terms: iiif, iiif-tiles
+related_terms: languagecorpus, languagecorpora
 ---

 A IIIF manifest is a [JSON-LD](https://json-ld.org/) (JavaScript Object Notation for Linked Data) file that describes one or more images and their metadata according to the [IIIF Presentation API](https://iiif.io/api/presentation/) specification.
 The manifest serves as a "recipe" that tells IIIF-compatible viewers and tools, like Telar, what images are available, how they're organized, and how to display them.